IBM-Cloud/logistics-wizard/README.md

 ![Architecture Diagram](architecture.png)

 * [logistics-wizard-erp][erp_github_url] defines the API used by Logistics Wizard to simulate data accessed from an ERP system.
-The simulator is a Node.js application connected to a PostgreSQL database.
+The simulator is a Node.js application connected to a database.
 The API manages users (supply chain managers and retail store managers), distribution centers, retail stores and shipments.

 * [logistics-wizard-webui][webui_github_url] provides a dashboard to view ongoing shipments and alerts.
 There is no log-in or user credentials to use the deployed applications.
 Instead a unique demo ID is assigned to any new user trying the application.
 Behind each demo ID, Logistics Wizard creates an isolated environment with a default set of business users, distribution centers, retail stores and shipments.